Skip to content

 What is Keiki Paste?
 The Ultimate Guide

 Keiki means child or offspring in Hawaiian.
-Keiki paste is aptly named because it creates new baby shoots from the parent plant.
+Keiki paste is aptly named because it helps create new baby shoots from the parent plant.

 With our trademarked cloning paste and thousands of happy fans, we consider ourselves THE experts on all things keiki, so let us be your guide on everything you need to know to use keiki paste on your beloved orchids and houseplants.

-Now that we answered the question - What is keiki paste? - let's go deeper…
+Now that we’ve answered the question - What is keiki paste? - let's go deeper…

 The origins of Crazy Keiki Cloning Paste

-Turns out, that growing an orchid from seed is a long and tedious process requiring specific temperatures, humidity, and sterile conditions.
-So she got curious….
-How can someone - not in a special laboratory greenhouse - grow a baby orchid at home?
+It turns out that growing an orchid from seed is a long and tedious process that requires specific temperatures, humidity, and sterile conditions.
+So she got curious… How can someone - not in a special laboratory greenhouse - encourage an orchid to grow a new plant at home?

-Cloning orchids is a much easier, faster, and more satisfying way to make new orchids.
-And with the help of some nerdy science - a.k.a. keiki paste, you can clone orchids at home, too.
+This method is much easier, faster, and more satisfying than growing from seed.
+And with the help of a nutrient-rich paste like ours, you can try it at home too.

 What are the Ingredients in Keiki Paste?